 Christy A. Zlatkus, Esquire discusses common ways that Pet Parents can address the issue of pet custody when they split.

-Check out this week’s blog for Worthy by Christy A. Zlatkus, Esquire and Dr. Elizabeth Degi DuBois, PhD.
-They discuss parenting apps that help streamline scheduling and reduce headaches.
+In this week’s blog for Worthy.com, Christy A. Zlatkus, Esquire and Dr. Elizabeth Degi DuBois, PhD discuss parenting apps that help streamline scheduling and reduce headaches.
 Finding the right app to help your family depends on your budget and the specific co-parenting challenges you’re facing.

 We discuss 6 things to bring to your initial consultation with a divorce attorney, including a list of your questions, paystubs, tax returns, & any prenups.